"Should I Roll My Car Loan Into My Mortgage?"

-Before you roll your car loan into your mortgage, it's essential that you understand the effect that compounding interest will have on your loan amount.
+You can roll your current car loan into a new mortgage if you're in need of a new or more lifestyle-friendly vehicle.
+Before doing this, however, it's essential that you understand the effect that compounding interest will have on your loan amount.

 This table illustrates how paying off a car loan over a long term, even with a low interest rate, can really cost you a lot, much more than a regular secured car loan.

 The Effect of Compounding Interest on A Car Loan

 |Loan Option||Loan Term||Interest rate||Interest Paid||Total Cost|

 |Secured Car Loan||5 years||8.31%||$6,769||$36,769|

 You can see immediately from this example that if you are going to include your car loan in your mortgage, to avoid paying a lot more for your car than you intend to, you'll have to structure extra payments into your mortgage to repay the amount of the car within a shorter time frame.